Joan-Robles/best-response-dynamics/README.md

 **Initialization:**
 - Start at a fixed initial strategy profile.
 In our code, we use the profile where every player initially plays strategy 0 as the starting point.
 Given the fact that the utilities are random, this profile is not special.
 - Initialize a logical vector that indicates whether each player agrees with the strategy.
 Set all values to `FALSE` initially.
+- Maintain a set to record all visited strategy profiles to detect cycles and track explored profiles.

+**Best-Response Update Loop:**
-- **Best-Response Update Loop**: Repeatedly allow players to update their strategies one at a time:
+- Repeatedly allow players to update their strategies one at a time:
-  - For each iteration, choose the first player that doesn´t agree and evaluate whether that player can improve their payoff by switching to their other strategy.
+  - For each iteration, choose the first player that doesn’t agree and evaluate whether that player can improve their payoff by switching to their other strategy.
 Since there are only two strategies (0 or 1), this check is straightforward: we compare the player's payoff in the current profile vs. what it would be if they flipped their strategy.
-  - If switching strategies yields a strictly higher payoff for that player (i.e., it’s a best response), then update the player’s strategy to that best response and change the `agree` status to `FALSE` for all other players.
+  - If switching strategies yields a strictly higher payoff for that player (i.e., it’s a best response), then update the player’s strategy to that best response, change the `agree` status to `FALSE` for all other players, and add the new profile to the set of visited profiles.
 If switching does not improve that player’s payoff (i.e., the current strategy is already a best response or tied as the best), then the player stays with the current strategy, changes its `agree` status to `TRUE`, and leaves the other players’ statuses unchanged.
 - Continue to the next player and repeat the check.

+**Termination Conditions:**
-- **Termination Conditions**: The iterative process continues until one of two stopping conditions is met:
+- The iterative process continues until one of two stopping conditions is met:
   - **Convergence to Equilibrium**: If in a full cycle of updates no player changes their strategy, that means every player is best-responding to the others.
 At this point, the profile is a Nash equilibrium, and the dynamic has converged.
 We record that a PSNE was found.
-  - **Cycle Detection**: If the process produces a strategy profile that has occurred previously, we have entered a cycle.
-In other words, the dynamics are now repeating a prior state and will continue to loop endlessly without finding an equilibrium.
-When a repeat profile is detected, we terminate the simulation and record that it failed to converge (cyclic behavior).
-In practice, our code keeps a history (set) of visited profiles to quickly check for repetition.
-Because the game has a finite number of profiles ($2^n$), a cycle detection also implicitly serves as a safeguard against infinite loops—if no equilibrium exists, Poincaré recurrence guarantees some profile will eventually repeat.
+  - **Cycle Detection and Restart**: If the process encounters a strategy profile previously visited within the current trajectory, a cycle is detected.
+Instead of terminating, the algorithm selects a new, previously unvisited strategy profile (i.e., one not in the set of visited profiles from any trajectory) and restarts the best-response update loop from this profile, resetting the `agree` vector and trajectory-specific history.
+If no unvisited profiles remain (i.e., all $2^n$ profiles have been explored across one or more trajectories), the simulation terminates, concluding that no PSNE exists.
+In practice, our code maintains a history (set) of visited profiles across all trajectories to track explored profiles and ensure finite termination.

+**Iteration Counting:**
-- **Iteration Counting**: Throughout the loop, we count how many individual strategy updates (iterations) occur.
-This gives a measure of how long the dynamics ran before stopping.
-Convergence in very few iterations might indicate the game had an "easy" equilibrium that was quickly reached, whereas a long run that ends in a cycle indicates the dynamic wandered a lot without finding a stable point.
+- Throughout the loop, we track two metrics: *iterations* (the number of times a player is asked whether they want to change their strategy) and *movements* (the number of times a player actually changes their strategy).
+These metrics provide insight into the dynamics' duration and activity before stopping.
+A low iteration count with few movements might indicate an "easy" equilibrium reached quickly, whereas a high iteration count with many movements suggests the dynamic explored extensively without finding a stable point (PSNE).

+**Simulation Across Games:**
-After setting up this process for one game, we repeat the simulation across many independent random games for each value of $n$ we are interested in.
+- After setting up this process for one game, we repeat the simulation across many independent random games for each value of $n$ we are interested in.

 ### Code